MCJack123/PerformanceMeter/README.md

 ## Configuration
 ### UI
 PerformanceMeter can be configured in the Mod Settings section of the options.
-Here you can enable/disable PerformanceMeter, as well as change the mode.
+Here you can enable/disable PerformanceMeter, change the mode and side for primary and secondary graphs, and toggle showing missed notes.

+As of PerformanceMeter 1.2.0, two graphs can be displayed at the same time.
+These graphs will be displayed together on the Performance chart.
+To be able to discern the two graphs, it is recommended that you set the sides of each graph to different values to show them in different colors.
+Note that changing the sides of Cut Value modes will also change which hand is counted.

-These are the modes available as of 1.1.0:
+These are the modes available as of 1.2.0:

 #### Energy
 This mode records the level of the energy bar on every note hit or miss.